avo-hq/docs.avohq.io/docs/2.0/controllers.md

 # Controller options
-Each interaction with the CRUD UI results on a request - response cycle.
-That cycle pass through the BaseController.
-Each auto-generated controller for your resource inherits from ResourcesController who inherits from BaseController.
+Each interaction with the CRUD UI results in a request - response cycle.
+That cycle passes through the `BaseController`.
+Each auto-generated controller for your resource inherits from `ResourcesController`, which inherits from `BaseController`.

 ```ruby
 class Avo::CoursesController < Avo::ResourcesController
 end
 ```

-In order to make your controllers more flexible, there are several overridable methods.
+In order to make your controllers more flexible, there are several overridable methods similar to how [devise](https://github.com/heartcombo/devise#controller-filters-and-helpers:~:text=You%20can%20also%20override%20after_sign_in_path_for%20and%20after_sign_out_path_for%20to%20customize%20your%20redirect%20hooks) overrides `after_sign_in_path_for` and `after_sign_out_path_for`.

 ## Create methods
-For `create` method you can modify the after create path, the messages and the actions both on success or fail.
+For the `create` method, you can modify the `after_create_path`, the messages, and the actions both on success or failure.

 ### `after_create_path`
-Overriding this method, you can tell Avo what path to follow when create succeed.
+Overriding this method, you can tell Avo what path to follow when `create` succeed.

 ### `create_success_action` / `create_fail_action`
-Overriding these methods, you can build a custom response when create succeed or fail, respectively.
+Overriding these methods, you can build a custom response when `create` succeeds or fails.

 ```ruby
 def create_success_action